5.5 earthquake hits lower South Island

 Nearly 7000 people have reported feeling the quake online.

-Initially reported as a 6.3 magnitude, it has since been revised down, although GeoNet said they were assessing the shake and would provide a final magnitude shortly.
+Initially reported as a 5.5 magnitude, then upgraded to a 6.3, it has since been revised back down, although GeoNet said they were assessing the shake and would provide a final magnitude.

 Advertisement